-Business Objects - DeskI / WebI - Location Based Context of Formulas and Variables
+Business Objects - Webi - Location Based Context of Formulas and Variables

 This article explains how formulas and variables placed in a Business Objects report are evaluated based on the context of their location in the report structure.

-When you create a formula (or variable) in a Business Objects report, it is evaluated based on its location (a.k.a. context) in the document.
-This limits the data that will be used to calculate the value.
-This is particularly important keep in mind when using aggregation formulas.
+When you create a formula or variable in a BO report, it is evaluated depending on the context of its location in the document.
+This limits the data that BO uses to calculate the value.
+It is particularly important to keep this in mind when you use aggregation formulas.

-This also applies to most measures, unless specifically built not to, they will automatically sum to the context of where they are placed.
-This functionally makes them the equivalent to the formula "=sum(<A Measure Object>)".
+BO evaluates most measures in this manner; unless specifically built not to, they will automatically sum in accordance with their context.
+This makes them functionally equivalent to the formula:

 |Header or the general body of a report